 Giffnock Primary has a well-established nursery provision.
 The nursery class is self-contained with its own entrance and distinct classroom with access to an outdoor play area.
-The P1-7 school roll for session 2022-2023 was between 383 and 393 throughout the session and is currently 387.
-The nursery class a further 41 children throughout the course of the week.
+The P1-7 school roll for session 2023-2024 was between 381 and 391 throughout the session and is currently 385.
+The nursery class has a further 40 children throughout the course of the week, totalling 425 children.

 Teaching staff allocation was 21.63 FTE including 1.0 for the Nursery class and 1.0 Support for Learning Teacher.
-The school also benefitted during session 2022-23 from an additional 1FTE Recovery Teacher role and an additional 1FTE Pupil Support Assistant Role.
-In line with national policy, the school implements an inclusive policy and has an additional staffing of 3 Pupil Support Assistants.
-Other support staff includes 1 Senior Business Support Assistant and 2 Business Support Assistants, 1 Senior Child Development Officer, 3 Child Development Officers, 1 Early Years Playworker (30hrs PCW) and 1 0.2FTE Bilingual Support Assistant.
+In line with national policy, the school implements an inclusive policy and has an additional staffing of 4 Pupil Support Assistants.
+Other support staff includes: 1 Senior Business Support Assistant and 1.5FTE Business Support Assistants, 1 Senior Child Development Officer, 3 Child Development Officers and 1 Early Years Playworker (30hrs pcw).

-The school has a range of significant ethnicity groupings P1-7, including (approximately): White Scottish 56%; White British/ Other 10%; Asian Pakistani/ British/ Scottish 18%; and Asian Indian/ British/ Scottish 4%.
-With regard to the Scottish Index of Multiple Deprivation, 8% of our children are in deciles 1-3; 26% of our children in deciles 4-7; and 66% of our children are in deciles 8-10.
+The school has a range of significant ethnicity groupings P1-7, including (approximately): White Scottish 56%; White British/ Other 15%; Asian Pakistani/ British/ Scottish 16%; and Asian Indian/ British/ Scottish 5%.
+With regard to the Scottish Index of Multiple Deprivation, 6% of our children are in deciles 1-3; 25% of our children in deciles 4-7; and 69% of our children are in deciles 8-10.